 Of course, this is more than just blindly driving across a farm with no purpose.
 You’re given a range of sub-tasks to complete while at the wheel; such as harvesting crops, transporting hay bales, and, most importantly, avoiding workers throughout the farm.
 It’s a driving-based spin on the farming genre that will certainly appeal to those who have always dreamed of getting behind the wheel of such agricultural behemoths.

-Last on our list is a farming game with a clever sustainability twist.
+Next is a farming game with a clever sustainability twist.
 Farmers 2050 is set in an interconnected world where it isn't especially easy to get a hold of all the ingredients you're looking for - and with mortgages and bills to pay, that's not ideal.
 You have to work with the items and ingredients at your disposal, trading with local sources and businesses as you build up your empire.

 The aim of the game is to make your farm the hub of your local community, in a sim that prioritises collective spirit over rampant capitalism.
 You can team up with local bakeries to create special pies, or work with coffee shops to supply their beans.
 As you level up you'll expand your operation across the globe - but Farmers 2050 shines thanks to its focus on the little guys, and the communities that farms hold together.